 Wide And Narrow Roads

-The same is true about the passage for this study (Matt.
-7:13-29).
+The same is true about the passage for this study (Matthew 7:13-29).
 It is the last passage in the Sermon on the Mount.
 Why has Jesus focused on external conduct?
 The answer is that one’s faith in God will be reflected in one’s conduct.
 In the opening two verses, Jesus prepares us for the point that He wants us to remember with these words,

 Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
 For the gate is small and the way is narrow that leads to life, and there are few who find it.
-(NASB) Matt.
-7:13-14
+Matthew 7:13-14